 As the snow melts and the rivers swell in Grand County, our thoughts turn to the simple pleasures of summer... like these...

 In 1904, David Moffat started building the "Denver Northwestern & Pacific Railroad" - the highest standard gauge railroad ever built in the United States.
 The railroad went from Utah Junction (Denver) over Rollins Pass (11,660 feet above sea level) through the Grand Valley and terminated in Craig, Colorado.
 Moffat originally planned the railroad to go all the way to Salt Lake City, but when he died and the financing evaporated, the line ended up terminating at Craig.
 Click here to view maps of the Moffat Road.

 Visit the Moffat Road Railroad Museum in Granby, Colorado to learn more about David Moffat, Moffat Road Railroad, the Moffat Tunnel and all of the effects of the Moffat Road Railroad in Grand County, Colorado.
-The Moffat Road Railroad Museum is still in the building process.
-There is currently a Railroad Interpretive Center Park available for public viewing at the museum site next to the Kaibab Park ball fields in Granby.
+There currently is a Railroad Interpretive Center Park available for public viewing at the museum site next to the Kaibab Park ball fields in Granby.
 The museum currently has three pieces of railroad equipment located at the Railroad Interpretive Park.
-The Moffat Road Railroad Museum Interpretive Center includes a 1905 Passenger Car, the 1915 era railroad hand-cart shed from Hot Sulphur Springs, and a 1923 all wood, red UP caboose
+The Moffat Road Railroad Museum Interpretive Center includes a 1905 Passenger Car, the 1915 era railroad hand-cart shed from Hot Sulphur Springs, and a 1923 all wood, red UP caboose.